thenbrent/multisite-user-management/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-Optional Upgrade: Improved computability with plugins designed for standard WordPress sites (not just Network/Multisite WordPress installs)
+Optional Upgrade: Improved compatibility with plugins designed for standard WordPress sites (not just Network/Multisite WordPress installs)

 = 1.0 =
 Optional Upgrade: only upgrade if you are adding a large number of new users manually.